Guilherme-B/manifold/README.md

 ## Installation

 Manifold is a plug-and-play project, which is fully working from the moment [Apache Airflow] is started.
-Nonetheless, there are configurations which need to be set and connections to be created in order to drive the DAG and make sure its pointing in the right direction, with the appropriate permissions.
+Nonetheless, there are configurations that need to be set and connections to be created in order to drive the DAG and make sure it's pointing in the right direction, with the appropriate permissions.

 ### Configuration
 #### Variables